The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Inviting members of the community to take part in celebrations in school

-Holding an event in a community venue
+Holding a celebration event in a community venue

-Holding a joint event with a partner
+Holding a joint event with a partner, such as the local public library, to celebrate learner achievements

 Key Area 3.2.2 – Monitoring progress

-Gathering meaningful starting point data so you can compare changes later, gathering data about the impact of the initiatives, gathering learners, staff and parental viewpoints, monitoring and adapting activities.
+Gathering meaningful starting point data so you can compare changes later; gathering data about the impact of the initiatives; gathering learners, staff and parental viewpoints; monitoring and adapting activities.

 Case study